ioab/AU/README.md

 ###Demo
 Demo project serves as a sample testing for the algorithms library code.
-Demo.cs is works as gate to the divided testing modules.
+Demo.cs is a gate to the divided testing modules.

-* Sample (Finite automaton string matching):
+* Sample Function (finite automaton string matching):

 ```C#
 var nextState = Matching.BuildNextStateTable("AAC");